What We Do

 CGH Priority Areas

-To advance this vision, we have identified three priority areas in which we focus our programs and activities.
+To advance this vision, we have identified three priority areas in which we focus CGH programs and activities.

-The vision of the CGH is to be a catalyst to reduce the global burden of cancer through coordination, collaboration, and communication among a diverse range of international stakeholders.
-We focus on supporting research and planning for cancer control, addressing all areas of the continuum, from prevention—including risk factors common to other non-communicable diseases (NCDs)—and early detection to treatment and palliative care.
+CGH's vision is to be a catalyst to reduce the global burden of cancer through coordination, collaboration, and communication among a diverse range of international stakeholders.
+We focus on supporting research and planning for cancer control, addressing all areas of the continuum from prevention—including risk factors common to other non-communicable diseases (NCDs)—and early detection, to treatment and palliative care.
 Cross cutting areas, which include cancer surveillance and epidemiology, implementation and dissemination of evidence-based interventions, and global health diplomacy through cancer research, among others, are also of key importance.

 Sustainable partnerships in the landscape of global cancer control are an essential part of our work.
-We collaborate with national and international partners, both internal and external to the U.S. government, including foreign governments, academic institutions, and non-governmental organizations.
-Through these partnerships, we are building a global cancer research community to support activities that improve cancer research and cancer control in low- and middle-income countries (LMICs).
+CGH collaborates with national and international partners, both internal and external to the U.S. government, including foreign governments, academic institutions, and non-governmental organizations.
+Through these partnerships, we are building a global cancer research community to support activities that improve cancer research and cancer control in LMICs.
 This work is mutually defined by our priorities and the partner country’s own priorities and needs, in response to the growing burden of cancer and other NCDs.
 We aim to fund rigorous empirical research and guide evidence-based program implementation and translation into policies and programs, for long-term sustainability and to address various needs in global cancer control research and planning.

 Translating Research Results Into Practice